Pine Road Elementary

 Mrs. Eisenman's philosophy of music education:

-My mission is to engage students musically and make them feel like they are playing, especially with my K-2 classes.
+My mission is to engage students musically and make them feel like engaged in imaginative play, especially with my K-2 classes.
 My hope is that every student feels musically stimulated and challenged, no matter what stage they are in musically.
 I achieve this by having children actively participate in a rich and varied music environment.

 All children have the potential to be musical.
 All children have the potential to be active music makers.
 Determination and a desire to learn is absolutely imperative in raising one's music achievement.